 W: Two Worlds imbibes an electrifying writing but it fails to close the story with a befitting ending.
 Sprinting in a mind-blowing setting this rom-com about a manhwa hero crossing the real world pushes the audience to the extent of an imaginary world where everything is possible to happen.
 The transition of the alternating worlds is a visual treat along with the love couple’s charming renditions.

 Less the staggering twists and turns in the narrative, I still like how W: TwoWorlds is ambitious on how it vividly displayed and chronicled a love story that defied alternate universe.
 It maneuvers to constant deviation and possibilities having the premise of “everything is possible to happen as long as they can draw it”.
 The fantasy premise lets you feel immersed on the extent of chimeric world the story threads to, even when it hits a frustrating circle.
 Accelerating to its proxy-universe-deriding setting.
 It presents a surreal drama experience and yet the romance development for the main leads is pragmatic and memorable.
 Be prepared for a mixed emotion spin as you frolic on this enslaving k-drama spectacle.

 Weightlifting Fairy Kim Bok Joo (2016)

+Buoyant and feel good, Bok Joo and the rest of the sports athlete in Haneul University give us an awesome time with their interactions and side chronicles.
+It is a simple story with an almost non-existent conflict.
 The hours spent watching them fall in love was like a comfort food and bubble wrap combined.
-It is a genuine coming of age story that beautifully captured the joy and pain and everything in between of being young… of building dreams and of falling in love for the first time.
+It is a genuine coming of age story that beautifully captured the joy and pain and everything in between of being young, of building dreams and of falling in love for the first time.